thanasisn/SDR_trends_LAP/MDPI_submission_docx.md

 It is noted that the limited dataset of DNI was not used for the identification of clear sky cases in the entire SDR series to avoid any selection bias due to unequal length of the two datasets.
-There are four distinct steps in the creation of the dataset analysed here: a) the acquisition of radiation measurements from the sensors, b) the data quality check, c) the identification of "clear sky" conditions from the SDR data, and d) the aggregation of data and trend analysis.
+There are four distinct steps in the creation of the dataset analyzed here: a) the acquisition of radiation measurements from the sensors, b) the data quality check, c) the identification of "clear sky" conditions from the SDR data, and d) the aggregation of data and trend analysis.